mateusfonseca/dorsetMusicCollection/README.md

 - **Template:** through DTL, Django Template Language, the framework makes it possible to write text files containing variables as placeholders that can be dynamically rendered as part of a web response.
 It also allows for the implementation of control flow statements to handle data pertaining presentation.

+Read more about Django's philosophies and principles [here](https://docs.djangoproject.com/en/4.1/misc/design-philosophies/).

 ## Part 3: Breakdown